microsoft/ConvolutionALNs/README.md

 ### General usage and guidelines

-The main class that implements CALN is `ConvolutionALNet` in core/caln.py.
-A sample usage is given in trainings/models.py.
+The main class that implements CALN is `ConvolutionALNet` in **caln/alntorch/core/caln.py**.
+A sample usage is given in **caln/alntorch/trainings/models.py**.
 Basically, `ConvolutionALNet` receives a backbone and attaches an ALN at its end.
 Note that the ALN weights are not updated by a gradient descent method.
 However, the gradients are propagated through the ALN back to the backbone weights.

 `forward` method receives a tensor and runs the entire network to produce the output.
 `adapt` should be used at each training iteration to update ALN weights.
 `grow` should be used at split iteration.

+### Experiments

+Running the experiments from the paper using the commands below assumes that the current directory is **caln/alntorch/trainings**.

-The main code, that trains a variety of CALNs on CIFAR-10 dataset is in caln/trainings/train_cifar10.py.
-The command line input options to this script is described in training/common_utils.py.
-You can also see the list by entering `$ python train_cifar10.py` at the command line in trainings/ folder.
-Note that train_cifar10.py can also be used to train a couple of ResNet architectures.
+The main code, that trains a variety of CALNs on CIFAR-10 dataset is in **train_cifar10.py**.
+The command line input options to this script is described in **common_utils.py**.
+You can also see the list by entering `$ python train_cifar10.py` at the command line.

+Note that **train_cifar10.py** can also be used to train a couple of ResNet architectures.
 You can use the following command lines to approximately reproduce the reported results in the paper (all of the experiments run on GPU):

 * ResNet13+ALN:
 `python train_cifar10.py --name CALN_ResNet13_Cifar10 --model CALN --optimizer SGD --epochs 1000 --lr 0.1 --aln_lr 0.01 --init_pieces 3 --root_op min --split_step 15 --max_splits 1  --split_step_increment 2 --device cuda:0`